Definable Valuations induced by multiplicative subgroups and NIP Fields: Hahn Series and related constructions

 For the sake of completeness we give a different proof, essentially, due to Krupinski, with a less stability-theoretic flavour: Let $K$ be a bounded stable field.
 Since stability implies NIP $K$ and all its finite extensions are, as already mentioned, Artin-Schreier closed.
 By an easy strengthening of \cite[Lemma 2.4]{KrVal}, it will suffice to show that $K^q=K$ for all prime $q\neq \mathrm{char}(K)$.
 Boundedness\footnote{In \cite{KrVal} Krupinski introduces the slightly weaker \emph{radical boundedness}, which suffices for the argument.} implies that were this not the case for some $q$ we would have $1<[K^\times, (K^\times)^q]<\infty$.
 By \cite[Proposition 4.8]{KrSRNIP} this implies that $K$ is unstable (in fact, that the formula $\exists z(x-y=z^q)$ has the order-property).

 As we will see in the concluding section of the present paper, boundedness may also have a role to play in the study of the two questions stated in the Introduction.
-In view of the results of Theorem \ref{examples} it seems natural to look for model theoretic division lines that will separate the bounded NIP fields.
+In view of the results of Theorem \ref{examples} it seems natural to look for model theoretic division lines that will separate the bounded NIP fields\footnote{Added in proof: In \cite{HaHaJa} it is shown that Shelah's conjecture implies that a strongly dependent field is bounded if and only if it is dp-minimal.}.

-\begin{rem} In \cite[Corollary 3.13]{KaSh} it is shown that in a strongly dependent field $K$ for all but finitely many primes $p$ we have $[K^\times: (K^\times)^p]<\infty$.
+\begin{rem} In \cite[Corollary 3.13]{KaSh} it is shown that in a strongly dependent field $K$ for all but finitely many primes $p$ we have $[K^\times: (K^\times)^q]<\infty$.
 Clause (2) of Theorem \ref{examples} shows that this result is optimal. \end{rem}

 We will use Hahn series to construct the desired examples.
 The basic facts that we need are: \begin{fact} A henselian valued field $(K,v)$ of equi-characteristic $0$ is (strongly) NIP if and only if the value group and the residue field are (strongly) NIP.
 If $(K,v)$ is dp-minimal then so are the residue field and the value group. \end{fact}